-6. After attaching the modules, connect the AC cable or install the battery packs.
+$6. \ \mbox{After attaching the modules, connect the AC cord or install the battery packs.}$

 3 Human-Machine-Interface

 Human-Machine-Interface (HMI) covers the relation between the user and the Network Master - in other words: the information you get from the Network Master combined with the action you add to the Network Master.